 Gosh, I love this jacket.
 It’s filled with 60-g PrimaLoft (a lightweight synthetic insulation), meaning it packs well, dries extremely quickly and is the perfect amount of warm for the spring, summer and early autumn.
-I’m also a huge fan of the two pockets – a zippered kangaroo pouch pocket rests on top of an unzippered pocket perfect for chilly hands.
+I’m also a huge fan of the bivy-pullover style that two pockets – a zippered kangaroo pouch pocket rests on top of an unzippered pocket perfect for chilly hands.
 But the more popular style is the full zip with two zippered hand pockets.

 Shell / Rain Jacket